omise/omise-node/README.md

 ### Important Note:

 **Full Credit Card data should never touch or go through your servers.
-That means, Do not send the credit card data to Opn Payments from your servers directly.**
+That means, Do not send the credit card data to Opn Payments from your servers directly unless you are PCI-DSS compliant.**

-The token creation method in the library should only be used either with fake data in test mode (e.g.: quickly creating some fake data, testing our API from a terminal, etc.), or if you do and you are PCI-DSS compliant, sending card data from server requires a valid PCI-DSS certification. that said, you must achieve and maintain PCI compliance at all times following [Security Best Practices](https://www.pcisecuritystandards.org/documents/PCI_DSS_V3.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf)
+The token creation method in the library should only be used either with fake data in test mode (e.g.: quickly creating some fake data, testing our API from a terminal, etc.), or if you are PCI-DSS compliant, send card data from your server.
+You must achieve and maintain PCI compliance at all times following [Security Best Practices](https://www.pcisecuritystandards.org/documents/PCI_DSS_V3.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf)

-So, we recommended you to create a token using the `omise.js` library that runs on the browser.
+So, we recommended that you create a token using the `omise.js` library that runs on the browser.
 It uses Javascript to send the credit card data on the client side to Opn Payments.
 You can then populate the form with a unique one-time used token, which can be used later on with `omise-node` or [Omise.js](https://docs.opn.ooo/omise-js).
-By using this library, you can build a credit card payment form window and creates a card token, which you can use to create a charge with `omise-node`.
+By using this library, you can build a credit card payment form window and create a card token, which you can use to create a charge with `omise-node`.

 For both methods, the client will directly send the card information to the Opn Payments gateway; your servers don't have to deal with card information at all.
 The library reduces the risk of supporting card payments.